lanl-ansi/PowerWaterModels.jl/docs/src/quickguide.md

 # Quick Start Guide
-The following guide walks through the solution of an optimal power-water flow (`opwf`) problem using the `LinDist3FlowPowerModel` power distribution network formulation (specified via [PowerModelsDistribution](https://github.com/lanl-ansi/PowerModelsDistribution.jl)) and the `MILPRWaterModel` water distribution network formulation (specified via [WaterModels](https://github.com/lanl-ansi/WaterModels.jl)).
+The following guide walks through the solution of an optimal power-water flow (`opwf`) problem using the `LinDist3FlowPowerModel` power distribution network formulation (specified via [PowerModelsDistribution](https://github.com/lanl-ansi/PowerModelsDistribution.jl)) and the `PWLRDWaterModel` water distribution network formulation (specified via [WaterModels](https://github.com/lanl-ansi/WaterModels.jl)).

 ## Installation of PowerWaterModels
 The latest stable release of PowerWaterModels can be installed using the Julia package manager with